 From Lake Vänern to the wild north

 The southern entrance of the Klarälven trail has a signposted cycle route of 10km from Mörudden to Lake Kroppkärr.
 The route is suitable for cycling and hiking.

 Traffic is prohibited on Klarälvsbanan which constitutes 90 km of asphalt on an old disused railway embankment, from Karlstad to Uddeholm.
-The trail is suitable for cycling, hiking, inline and roller skiing.
+The trail is suitable for cycling and hiking.

 At the northern entrance of Klarälvsbanan, Klarälvsleden, follows a 120 km cycle path on gravel and country roads, from Hagfors to Sysslebäck.
 The path is suitable for cycling and hiking.